MarkD833/Digitalker-Digital-Voice-Selection-Software/Basic_tour.md

         'imagefile' -- the name of an existing ROM image file 'promtype' -- type of PROM to program (2716 or 2732)
 ```
-“Starplex” was a National Semiconductor development system that appeared to include a PROM programmer functionality.

 I think this program can be ignored as the created ROMs will now be burnt using a modern PROM programmer.

 ---
-### VLC.COM – Vocabulary list compiler
+### VLC

+The VLC.COM program is the vocabulary list compiler.

 Typing VLC ? results in the following:
 ```